j-bresson/j-bresson.github.io/projects.md

 <tr><td>
 <img src="images/IMG_20191106_183156.jpg" width="200" align="right"/>
 <p>
-I am the Technical Project coordinator of <a href="https://aaroneinbond.wordpress.com/" target="_blank">Aaron Einbond</a>'s Vertigo S+T+ARTS residency <i>Cosmologies of the Concert Grand Piano</i>.
+I was the Technical Project coordinator of <a href="https://aaroneinbond.wordpress.com/" target="_blank">Aaron Einbond</a>'s Vertigo S+T+ARTS residency <i>Cosmologies of the Concert Grand Piano</i>.
 </p>
 <p>
-In this project, we are bringing together the results of recent research projects on granular/concatenative synthesis, spatialization (and a little bit of machine learning), in order to implement a model of spatial synthesis based of 3D-radiation patterns of acoustic instruments, running on <a href="https://cycling74.com/">Max</a> and <a href="https://cac-t-u-s.github.io/om-sharp/">OM#</a>.
+In this project, we brought together the results of recent research projects on granular/concatenative synthesis, spatialization (and a little bit of machine learning), in order to implement a model of spatial synthesis based of 3D-radiation patterns of acoustic instruments, running on <a href="https://cycling74.com/">Max</a> and <a href="https://cac-t-u-s.github.io/om-sharp/">OM#</a>.
 </p>

 <p>